 Logs will not be stacked or piled on the ground, or left in locations that are likely to impede planting and natural regeneration.
+Sufficient room must be available to plant approximately 5,000 plants in Areas A and B in the first planting season1.
 For instance, if a group of trees are felled close to each other, the logs will be sectioned and carefully moved to create sufficient space between them.
+If required, logs will be completely removed from site at the discretion of the Supervising Ecologist.

 Measures to speed up the natural decomposition of logs will be implemented during the felling operation.
 This will include the use of chainsaws to create 'plunge cuts' along the upper surface of the logs, which will allow water to enter the wood and thus speed up microbial action.
 Over time, the rotting logs will provide useful additional habitat for lizards, invertebrates, epiphytic plants, lichens, and fungi (as is already observed throughout the forest).